Kadri, McElhinney lead Maple Leafs past Senators 4-2

-OTTAWA, Ontario (AP) -- Nazem Kadri scored twice and Curtis McElhinney made 35 saves, leading the Toronto Maple Leafs past the Ottawa Senators 4-2 on Saturday night.
+OTTAWA, Ontario (AP) -- Curtis McElhinney is already earning praise from his new teammates after just one start.

+McElhinney, who was claimed off waivers from Columbus earlier in the week, made 35 saves as the Toronto Maple Leafs topped the Ottawa Senators 4-2 on Saturday night.

-It was McElhinney's first start with the Leafs after being picked up off waivers earlier in the week from the Columbus Blue Jackets.
+''That was unbelievable,'' said Maple Leafs forward Nazem Kadri, who scored two goals. ''He played great and gave us an opportunity to win the game.
+That first star was definitely well-deserved and a solid debut.

 Tyler Bozak and Connor Brown also scored for the Maple Leafs, who moved into a tie with the Senators for third in the Atlantic Division at the halfway point of the season.